jacktday/boltztools/README.md

 > [!WARNING]
-> This does not work for polymer residues as Boltz 2 tokenizes residues by residue rather than atom.
-This causes the model to lose information about bonds in the residue.
+> Boltz 2 tokenizes residues at the residue level.
+This means Boltz 2 does not know about intramolecular bonds.
+As a result Boltz 2 relies on accurate atom naming of residues to infer bonding.
+This means any modified residue must conform to the atom naming of the base residue in the ccd.
+It also likely restricts the complexity of modified residues.
+Boltz 1 does not appear to have this limitation.

 ## Introduction

-Boltz-2 currently restricts constraints to CCD molecules.
-This repository provides tools that enable users to add custom molecules to the CCD, allowing constraints on arbitrary molecules.
+This repository provides tools that enable users to add custom molecules to the CCD.
+This allows the user to specify atom names and leaving atom flags.
+Leaving atom flags are not supported for pdb inputs.

-## Examples add_cif_to_ccd.py
+## Examples add_mol_to_ccd.py

 Adding CCD from rcsb.
 The CIF will be automatically downloaded from rcsb.
 Note name must not exceed 5 characters.

 ```
-./add_cif_to_ccd.py -n CLA
+./add_mol_to_ccd.py -n CLA
 ```

-Adding custom CIF.
+Adding custom CIF or PDB.

 ```
-./add_cif_to_ccd.py -n MLE -i MLE.cif
+./add_mol_to_ccd.py -n MLE -i MLE.cif
 ```

 Specify boltz path manually if you have moved ~/.boltz

 ```
-./add_cif_to_ccd.py -n CLA --boltz_path /opt/boltz
+./add_mol_to_ccd.py -n CLA --boltz_path /opt/boltz
 ```

 ## Example view.py